-The Trust has overall accountabilities for all its academies and staff.
-Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body and the Principal / Head Teacher.
+The Trust has overall accountability for all its academies and staff.
+Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body (hereafter referred to as local governing body) and the Principal / Head Teacher.
 The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Trust.